Meet the Team

 Through her experiences working for several different companies, she noticed an extreme lack of female representation in leadership, overworked and underpaid guide staff, and therefore less quality experiences for students and clients.
 She founded Upward Transitions in hopes to create a change in the guiding industry by promoting a better environment for women and underrepresented gender identities, a sustainable career for guides, and quality holistic experiences and education for participants.
 She is especially passionate about creating access for all in outdoor spaces, and helping aspiring mountain athletes learn new skills to achieve their goals.

-Certifications: Registered Nurse (+ACLS, BLS), Outdoor Emergency Care (OEC), AIARE (Level 1, Level 2, and Rescue Training), Professional Avalanche Training (PRO 1), AIARE Instructor Training Course (ITC), AMGA Single Pitch Instructor Course, AMGA Alpine Skills Course, AMGA Ski Guide Course, AMGA Alpine Guide Course, LNT Trainer
+Certifications: Registered Nurse (+ACLS, BLS), Outdoor Emergency Care (OEC), Professional Avalanche Training 1 & 2 (PRO 1/PRO 2), AIARE Instructor and Course Leader (ITC + CLT), AMGA Single Pitch Instructor Course, AMGA Alpine Skills Course, AMGA Alpine Guide Course, AMGA Ski Guide Course, AMGA Advanced Ski Guide Course, LNT Trainer.

 Isabel Masi